• 0161 696 6250

 • Advising doctors in relation to NHSE investigations, including Practitioner Performance Advice (PPA) referrals, Performance Assessment Group (PAG) meetings and Performers List Decision Panel (PLDP) hearings

-• Providing specialist advice during the course of GMC investigations
+• Providing specialist advice during GMC investigations

 • Advising on requests by the GMC for disclosure of records and other information